tripplet/remote-shutdown/README.md

     conn.send(b'request_challange\n')
     ```

-3. The windows pc response with a UTC timestamp and a challenge.
+3. The windows pc response with an UTC timestamp and a challenge.
    The timestamp encodes the expiration of the challenge (now() + 5 seconds).
-   Example: `12345678.RANDOM_LONG_HEX_STRING`
+   Example: `12345678.RANDOM_LONG_HEX_CHALLENGE_STRING`

 4. The client receives the challenge and calculates the response with the shared secret.